bubu93200/MITmscore/readme.md

 Be careful, **nmake** works without end.
 Go to **nmake install** when you see it loops several time
 Be careful to have **python** installed
 Be careful, this command create static libraries (.lib)
-It seems to be possible to build with Visual studio 2022
+It seems to be possible to build with Visual studio 2022 **configure** is a command of Gt in Qt/Src to configure Qt build
+Configure options are here : https://gist.github.com/h3ssan/d83f5560abc1c9d9200bb3e23b1dc160

 # To build Qt5.15.2 with Visual Studio 2022
 Qt5.15.2 use at latest release Visual Studio 2019 (msvc2019_64)